thunderhoser/StormLabeler/README.md

 # StormLabeler

-This library allows humans to outline tornadic parts of thunderstorms.
-Specifically, we ask you to outline the parts of each storm that support tornado production within the next hour.
-The human labels will be compared with class-activation maps from a convolutional neural network (CNN), which is a type of deep-learning model.
-Our goal is to discover if humans and CNNs focus on different parts of the storm.

-## Download and Installation
+This library facilitates two human experiments.
+The goal is to determine if machine learning can discover new knowledge about tornadoes.
+You will be asked to label storm-centered radar images, some of tornadic storms and some of non-tornadic storms.
+Your labels will be compared with a convolutional neural network (CNN).

+Once you have labeled as many storms as you want, we ask that you e-mail your labels to [ryan.lagerquist@ou.edu](mailto:ryan.lagerquist@ou.edu).
+The labels will be anonymized and contain no personally identifiable information.
+By e-mailing your labels, you consent for them to be used in academic research.

+## Experiment 1: Regions of Interest

+In this experiment you will draw regions of interest for each storm.
+Specifically, you will outline regions of the storm that, in your mind, contain evidence for next-hour tornado occurrence.
+In other words, you will outline regions that most strongly support the prediction that the storm will be tornadic at *some* time in the next hour.

+Please follow the steps below.

-Run the following commands in a Unix terminal.
+ 1. **Download and installation**.
+Run the following commands in a Linux terminal.

 `git clone https://github.com/thunderhoser/StormLabeler.git` <br/>
 `cd stormlabeler` <br/>